WebCooper/AgriCare-AI/backend/CHAT_ENDPOINTS_GUIDE.md

 - **Prediction**: Specifically for disease-related conversations with crop and disease context

 ### 3. Automatic Context Building
-- The AI automatically includes relevant conversation history in its responses
+- The AI automatically includes relevant conversation history in its responses (up to the 5-message limit)
 - No need to manually manage context - the system handles it automatically

 ### 4. User-Specific Conversations
 - Each user can have multiple conversations
 - Conversations are isolated per user
 - Users can only access their own conversations

+### 5. Response and Message Limits
+- Each chatbot response is limited to a single paragraph (max 3 sentences)
+- Each conversation can have a maximum of 5 messages (user+assistant combined)

 ## Usage Examples